O Captain! My Captain! by Walt Whitman – Complete Poem Explanation | Summary & Analysis

 23. Walk the deck my Captain lies,

-👉 He walks on the deck where his captain is lying.
+👉 He continues walking on the deck where his beloved captain is lying, unable to take his eyes away from the tragic scene.

 24. Fallen cold and dead.